Variables Management

 Default variables

-Variable name Description Support channels Remarks sys.memoryUserFullNameName.
-Record and summarize the user’s name to facilitate personalized communication.
-Omni-channel Summarize each session sys.memoryInterestsHobbies and interests.
-Record user hobbies and interests to enable personalized content recommendations.
-Omni-channel Same as above sys.memoryAgeAge.
-Record the user’s age information to optimize the interaction experience.
-Omni-channel Same as above sys.memoryBirthdayBirthday.
-Record the user’s birthday information to enable reminders or greetings.
-Omni-channel Same as above sys.memoryProfessionProfession.
-Record the user’s profession information to better understand their needs.
-Omni-channel Same as above sys.memoryGoalsAndWishesGoals and wishes.
-Record the user’s goals and wishes to facilitate personalized support.
-Omni-channel Same as above sys.memoryPetsKeptAtHomeRecord the pets in the user’s home to enable personalized interactions.
-Omni-channel Same as above sys.memoryHistoryChatSummarySummarize the user’s historical conversations to maintain contextual continuity.
-Omni-channel Same as above -
+Variable name Description Supported channels Remarks sys.memoryUserFullNameName.
+Records and summarizes the user's name for personalized communication.
+All channels Summarized each session sys.memoryInterestsHobbies and interests.
+Records them for personalized content recommendations.
+All channels Same as above sys.memoryAgeAge.
+Records the user's age to optimize the interaction.
+All channels Same as above sys.memoryBirthdayBirthday.
+Records it for reminders or greetings.
+All channels Same as above sys.memoryProfessionProfession.
+Records it to better understand the user's needs.
+All channels Same as above sys.memoryGoalsAndWishesGoals and wishes.
+Records them for personalized support.
+All channels Same as above sys.memoryPetsKeptAtHomeRecords the pets in the user's home for personalized interactions.
+All channels Same as above sys.memoryHistoryChatSummarySummarizes the user's past conversations to keep context continuous.
+All channels Same as above -

-- How to enable: The variables are disabled by default.
-You can manually enable them on the developer platform.
+- How to enable — these variables are disabled by default.
+Enable them manually on the developer platform.

 Custom variables

-You can fully customize variable types to capture temporary states or extend business needs during dynamic interactions between users and agents, such as user roles or real-time emotions.
+Define variable types entirely on your own to capture temporary states or extend business needs during dynamic user–agent interactions, such as user roles or real-time emotions.

-- Emotional awareness: Dynamically adjust the tone of the response by using the
+- Emotional awareness — adjust the response tone with the

-current_moodvariable.
-Value range is 0 to 10. - Identity adaptation: Switch the agent’s response strategy by using the
+current_moodvariable, on a scale of 0 to 10. - Identity adaptation — switch the agent's response strategy with the

-- Emotional awareness: Dynamically adjust the tone of the response by using the
+- Emotional awareness — adjust the response tone with the

 |---|---|---|